-- Did you observe a discreet band of DNA after the electrophoresis of the ligation reaction products?
+- 1. Did you observe a discreet band of DNA after the electrophoresis of the ligation reaction products?
 Explain.
-Did you 1. observe any bands that migrated faster than the 1300 base pair kan[®] fragment?
+Did you observe any bands that migrated faster than the 1282 base pair kanR fragment?
 If so, how could these DNA forms have been generated?
 (Hint: DNA does not always circularize as a relaxed molecule). - 2.
 Which of the following pairs could be ligated together?
-(All termini are cohesive and complementary.) - 5'-dephosphorylated linear insert DNA + linear vector a. - b.
-Supercoiled vector + linear insert DNA - 5'-dephosphorylated linear vector + linear С. - 5'-dephosphorylated insert DNA - Linear 5'-dephosphorylated vector + linear insert DNA d. - Nicked vector + linear insert DNA e.
+(All termini are cohesive and complementary.) - a.
+5'-dephosphorylated linear insert DNA + linear vector - b.
+Supercoiled vector + linear insert DNA - c.
+5'-dephosphorylated linear vector + linear 5'-dephosphorylated insert DNA - d.
+Linear 5'-dephosphorylated vector + linear insert DNA - e.
+Nicked vector + linear insert DNA